Black Summoner: Characters

 He is a Blackghost Knight, bound to earth by the pain and anger of losing his wife and kids.
 He is Kelvin's second contracted monster.
 As of episode 5, he has evolved into an Abyssal Knight Commander.
 He sees and addresses Kelvin as "[his] King".
-But they work together as equals during quests.
+Despite this, they work together as equals during quests.
+He respects Kelvin greatly, especially since Kelvin promised to avenge his family who were consequently killed by the actions of a certain nation.
+He tends to tease Kelvin about his harem, especially during awkward moments with the girls.